- Chlorine and other gross stuff in shower water

 - The health effects of unfiltered shower water

 The first thing to understand about the water you shower and bathe in is that it is normally pre-treated with chemicals such as chlorine to kill potential pathogens.
-Sadly, these chemicals do not magically disappear after use.
-Instead, the water you’re using to get clean likely contains residues of chlorine and other disinfection by-products (DBPs).
+These chemicals do not magically disappear after use and, as such, the water that enters your home can contain residues of chlorine and other disinfection by-products (DBPs).

 Chloroform is the most common trihalomethane in the water supply and is present both in tap water and well water.
 Swimming pools that rely on chlorination for disinfection also contain trihalomethanes as by-products.
 Chloroform is light sensitive and degrades in the presence of light and air.
-Chloroform concentrations in water systems are inconsistent and trihalomethane concentrations rise as water remains in the distribution system (R).
+The concentration of chloroform is inconsistent in different water systems and in the same system, and trihalomethane concentrations rise as water remains in the distribution system (Ashley et al. 2005).

-So, while it’s smart to filter the water you drink, it may be even smarter to prioritize filtering your shower water.
+So, while you might think it’s smart to filter the water you drink (and it probably is smart!), it may make even more sense to prioritize filtering your shower water, given this absorption rate.

 Showering and chloroform exposure

 One reason why showering and bathing seem to increase chloroform levels so significantly is that you absorb more chloroform through your skin from hot water.
-At bath-water temperatures of 30°C, volunteers in one study exhaled 0.2 μg of chloroform, versus 7 μg at the highest temperature (40°C) (R).
-In another study, the absorption of cytotoxic DBPs haloacetonitriles and chloral hydrate (CH) in human skin increased by approximately 50% to 170% when water temperatures increased from 25°C to 40°C (R).
+At bath-water temperatures of 30°C, volunteers in one study exhaled 0.2 μg of chloroform, versus 7 μg at the highest temperature (40°C).
+3

 The health effects of unfiltered shower water

-A 2013 study in South Korea also found a significant association between exposure to trihalomethanes from showering and the lifetime risk of cancer, with up to a 10-fold increase in risk when ingesting shower water (R).
+A 2013 study in South Korea also found a significant association between exposure to trihalomethanes from showering and the lifetime risk of cancer, with up to a 10-fold increase in risk when ingesting shower water.
+8

 Concern over DBPs and lead contamination in tap water in Flint, Michigan, made national and international news a few years ago when the city switched its water supply and inadvertently exposed nearly 100,000 residents to potentially unsafe water.
 Research subsequently revealed that children under 5 who used tap water during this time had much higher levels of lead and DBPs than normal, with potentially life-long consequences for health as well as for their immediate growth and development.
 Residents were advised to drink filtered water or, in the case of those who were pregnant, to drink bottled water.
 This advisory seemingly ignored the science showing showering and bathing in unfiltered water to be the greatest source of trihalomethane exposure in the home.

-Even before we get to that stage, though, unfiltered shower water could be damaging your skin and hair.
-If your shower water is hard, i.e. if it has a high mineral content, it can leave a residue on your skin and make skin feel dry and irritated.
+Even before we get to that stage though, unfiltered shower water could be causing ongoing damage to you skin and hair.
+If your shower water is hard, i.e. if it has a high mineral content, it could leave a residue on your skin and make skin feel dry and irritated.
 Hard water can also leave hair feeling dry and looking dull, and cause scalp flakiness, thanks to minerals such as calcium, magnesium, silica, and iron.
 Over time, this may cause hard to break more easily and could increase unwanted frizz.
-Exposure to chloroform and other DBPs might even reduce your ability to synthesize vitamin D. That’s because these DBPs can strip the skin of a variety of natural substances, including cholesterol esters that form previtamin D (R).
+Exposure to chloroform and other DBPs from unfiltered water could also, in theory, reduce your ability to synthesize vitamin D from sunshine.
+That’s because these DBPs can strip the skin of a variety of natural substances, including cholesterol esters that form previtamin D. 9

-Not only does chloroform in shower water strip the skin of its natural oils, reducing the skin’s natural barrier to infection, shower water pipes also appear to have a higher level of bacterial contamination than kitchen tap water pipes, at least according to one study (R).
-This may be because less frequent use leads to biofilm formation.
-Opportunistic pathogens in this water, such as Legionella spp., mycobacteria, Pseudomonas aeruginosa, and free-living amobae (FLA) pose a risk to human health, especially for anybody who is immunocompromised, including young children and seniors (R).
+Not only does chloroform in shower water strip the skin of its natural oils, reducing the skin’s natural barrier to infection, shower water pipes also appear to have a higher level of bacterial contamination than kitchen tap water pipes, at least according to one study.
+10

-The absorption of some chemicals also increased with the addition of two common surfactants found in shampoos and soaps, sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) (R).
-These surfactants disrupt the stratum corneum, i.e. the layer of the skin that provides the main barrier protecting us against environmental contaminates.
-Disruption of the stratum corneum means that the skin has a harder time maintaining moisture levels.
-It also reduces the skin’s ability to keep pathogens and irritants out.
-As such, showering in unfiltered hot water while using products containing SLS or SLES can dry out your skin and cause irritation.
-This may also exacerbate skin conditions such as psoriasis and eczema.
+The absorption of some chemicals also increased with the addition of two common surfactants found in shampoos and soaps, sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
+12 Indeed, this same study found that these surfactants (which are also used in car-cleaning products) disrupt the stratum corneum, i.e. the layer of the skin that provides the main barrier protecting us against environmental contaminates.
+Disruption of the stratum corneum means that the skin has a harder time maintaining moisture levels and keeping pathogens and irritants out.
+As such, showering in unfiltered water that is hot, while using cleaning products containing SLS or SLES, could have a drying effect on your skin, and may exacerbate skin conditions such as psoriasis and eczema.

 All in all, installing a complete home water filtration system, or single fixture water filters for your shower and bath water could have benefits including: